mondeja/leptos-fluent/book/src/leptos_fluent.md

 ```

 This parameter type is not like the `set_language_to_*` parameters, it
-takes an identifier to the server function that will be called to update
+takes an identifier to the [server function] that will be called to update
 the current language.

 The function must return a `Result<(), ServerFnError>`.

 ### `initial_language_from_localstorage_to_server_function`

-Get the initial language from [local storage] and set it to a server function.
+Get the initial language from [local storage] and set it to a
+[server function].

 ```rust
 leptos_fluent! {{